black-desk/cgtproxy/README.md

    ```

 3. Create your own configuration:
-   - Write a configuration following the [configuration guide]
+   - Write configuration according to the [configuration guide]
    - Place the configuration file at `/etc/cgtproxy/config.yaml`
    - Restart the service: